sambody/inkscape-guide-tools/README.md

 1. Download the zip archive to your computer;
 2. Unzip (extract) the archive on your computer;
 3. Open it.
 In the folder extensions, you will find the extension files (.inx and .py files).
-Copy these files into your Inkscape extensions folder:
+You can select them all, or only the ones you need.
+Copy the chosen files into your Inkscape extensions folder:

 - on Windows: "C:\Program Files\Inkscape\share\extensions"
 - on Linux: " /home/yourusername/.config/inkscape/extensions" (.config is a hidden folder)